RugvedKatole/rugvedkatole.github.io/_pages/umich.md

 ---

 ## Dear Admission Committee,
 Welcome to my website, I have created this webpage to assess you with my Ph.D.
-Application, below you will find quick links to some of my relevant projects and description to my particular interests with faculty members.
+Application, you will find quick links to some of my relevant projects and descriptions to my particular interests with faculty members.

-# Updates coming Soon, Please check in few days

 ### **Relevant Projects and Publications**
 <div class="projects">